¡Acabemos con el desperdicio! Cómo elegir el sistema de separación por membrana ADECUADO

 For the most aggressive industrial effluents—like landfill leachate or high-concentration industrial brine—standard spiral-wound RO membranes simply won’t last.
 They were not engineered for that stress.

-This is where specialized Membrane Separation systems, such as Disc Tube Reverse Osmosis (DTRO), shine.
+This is where specialized Separación por membrana systems, such as Disc Tube Reverse Osmosis (DTRO), shine.
 Yes, the initial cost is higher, but their robust design allows them to tackle high-TDS, high-fouling streams with far less maintenance and significantly longer membrane life.
 Investing in the right specialized system prevents the disastrous cycle of frequent replacement and operational failure.

 Mabing